 I got up at 7 am, a bit later than I had planned for.
 By then, Rainbow had already left to take Papa Monkey to the trailhead at VT 103, our northern endpoint for the day.
 By 7:45, I had my tent packed up and was ready to go, save for having breakfast, which was in my food bags in the car.

-I slept quite well last night, the blanket of pine needles providing a nice extra cushion.
+I slept quite well last night, the blanket of pine needles under my tent providing a nice extra cushion.

 I wasn't waiting too long for Rainbow to return, and after eating breakfast, we got started hiking around 8:45.